qrvey/partner-portal/docs/ui-docs/dataviews/custom-view.md

 ### Filters

 Use the **Filters** button to show or hide the **Filters** panel, which lists all of the defined filters.
 Some or all of your filters can be quickly enabled, revised, or disabled.
-Use the **Reset All** link to remove all filters from tabular view.
+Use the **Reset All** link to remove all filters from custom view.

 ![5_tabular-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.6_tabular-view/5_tabular-view.png#thumbnail-40)